swisstopo/swissgeol-boreholes-dataextraction/README.md

 Use `boreholes-download-profiles` to download the files to be processed from an AWS S3 storage.
 In order to do so, you need to authenticate with aws first.
 We recommend using the aws CLI for that purpose, or storing your credentials in the ~/.aws configuration files This step is optional, you can continue with step 3 on your own set of borehole profiles.

-Alternativelly, you can download the data directly using the AWS CLI:
+Alternatively, you can download the data directly using the AWS CLI:
 ```bash
 brew install awscli
 aws s3 sync s3://stijnvermeeren-boreholes-data ./data